honglizhaobob/dl-hidimuq/notes/large_deviation/A_Kinetic_Monte_Carlo_Approach_for_Simulating_Cascading_Transmission_Line_Failure.md

 	- equation (2.13) shows the mean first exit time is of order $\exp(V(\overline{x},x^\*)/\tau)$ where $x^\*$ can be solved by the following nonlinear program:
 $$x^* = \text{argmin}_{x\in \partial D_l}\mathcal{H}(x)$$.

+Limitations
+---
+* Small noise regime, low temperature
+* Did not solve conditional failure problem, which is of practical interest, as well as the **conditional exit rate**.